smart-teddy-project-hhs/SmartTeddy/README.md

 Additional information technologies, launching methods, the Smart Teddy project can be found in the README.

+## Installation

+Basket - Open a terminal, git clone, pip install requirements.txt, then django is launchable.

+## Launching methods

+Basket - change directory to the basket folder and for development: `python manage.py runserver` or for production `python manage.py check --deploy`

 ## Hardware and software libraries

 ### Basket

-The hardware for the basket contains an Arduino Uno microcontroller reads sensors and the Asus PN-50 mini pc runs an Python application for sending sending messages and communicates data inside the SwD home.
+The hardware for the basket contains an *Arduino Uno* microcontroller reads sensors and the *Asus Mini PC PN-50* runs an Python application for sending sending messages and communicates data inside the SwD home.

 Sensors for the microcontroller light, gas, motion, speech, and camera.